Kennahh/tp/docs/UserGuide.md

 ### Checking specific Activity
 Prints a list of activities of the specified class and date which are in the ActivityList

-Upcoming deadlines:`checkcurrent <value(optional)>` shows [value] of immediate upcoming task deadlines, defaults to 1 if no number is specified
+Upcoming deadlines:`checkcurrent [n]` shows `n` immediate upcoming task deadlines, defaults to 1 if no number is specified

 Note: Astra will **not display deadlines that have passed**